 If you still cannot wait for us to implement new models, you can modify the OpenFOAM dictionaries yourself after they have been generated.
 SimWorks maintains full compatibility with OpenFOAM without touching neither the source code nor the dictionary structure.
 You can find a lot of material on how to setup an OpenFOAM simulations and define the required dictionaries on the OpenFOAM website.

-On the other end, if you are a commercial user and would like to a have a bespoke feature added to SimWorks Manager, do not hesitate to contact us.
+On the other end, if you are a commercial user and would like to a have a bespoke feature added to SimWorks, do not hesitate to contact us.
 We would be happy to discuss with you about additional features or for tuning the software for your specific needs, as an additional service.

 The installation procedure is completely automatic, so you simply need to follow the installation guide on our website.
-Please note that the installation can take some time, as the installer needs to download and install the SimWorks executable and a full Linux distribution.
+Please note that the installation can take some time, as the installer needs to download and install the SimWorks libraries and a full Linux distribution.
 Please be patient and follow the instructions during the initial setup.
-If you do have any issues, please contact us and we will be happy to assist!
+If you do encounter any issues, please contact us and we will be happy to assist!

 Like other small software vendors, we do suffer from false positives from some antivirus software.
 Our code is signed by a third party body (Global Sign) and it is absolutely secure.
 Please visit our SimWorks security section for more info.

 You can either add SimWorks as an exception to your antivirus software or you can follow the manual installation guide, which show you how to reproduce each step of the installation procedure manually, i.e., download and unzip the required files from our website and activate the Window Subsystem for Linux (WSL) on your machine.

 I cannot import my CAD, what do I need to do?